 Can you ever claim on life insurance before death?

 Typically you cannot claim on a life insurance policy while the policyholder is still living; they're designed to be paid out only in death.
-However, sometimes life insurance policies will offer a terminal illness benefit, which allows the insured sum to be paid out if the policyholder has received a terminal diagnosis.
+However, sometimes life insurance policies will offer a critical illness cover claims, which allows the insured sum to be paid out if the policyholder has received a terminal diagnosis.
 This money can then be used to pay for the person's care until the end of their life.

 Why might a claim be denied or reduced?